armanuddin05/real-time-editor/README.md

 # Real Time Collaborative Editor

 Word editor, includes collaboration of over 50 people, and real-time updates.
-Unique feature: animated diagrams for better visualization.
+Unique feature: animated diagrams for better visualization; target is ease and flexibility of work presentations.

 ## Todo